passionfruit18/ldl_exposition/README.md

 Part 2:
 Environment -> Parsing -> LDLParser -> LDLInterpreter
 				 Logic -> LDLParser

+				 new structure:

+				 Logic -> Reg -> LDLogic
+				 we should have LDLogic -> LDLParser rather than Logic -> LDLParser

 Interpreter:
 Lets you enter LDL formulae in the syntax
 ```